NOTE:

 was later discovered the death was caused by an intoxicated man seeking food, not a college prank.

-- Following a spate of light blue spray paint creativity in the early 2000s at NC State's Free Expression Tunnel that made a lot of money for Big Spray Paint, State students retaliated by painting "NCS" in red on several Chapel Hill landmarks, including the iconic Old Well.
-NC State fans painted the letters "N.C.S." on several Chapel Hill
+- Following a spate of light blue creativity in the early 2000s at NC State's Free Expression Tunnel that made a lot of money for Big Spray Paint, State loyalists retaliated by painting "NCS" in red on several Chapel Hill landmarks, including the iconic Old Well.
+After drawing widespread

 condemnation from administrators on both campuses, student and social